Night of the Twisters (film): Plot

 As Danny and Stacey rush to get Belle treated for her injuries, Dan finds Jack pinned underneath his overturned truck, which is covered in fallen power lines, on a closed road.
 After Danny and Stacey's initial attempt to free Jack nearly injures him further, Dan pulls him out from under the truck with the help of emergency crews; instead of being an opportunity for him to see Dan as reliable, Jack just gives his stepson a simple thank-you for rescuing him.
 Laura and Jenny—who were rescued before Jack and Danny get to the diner to look for them—are brought to the town's community center, where Laura struggles to locate her family and Jenny forms a connection with Bob; they are later forced to take cover as three tornadoes touch down nearby.
 Later at the shelter, Danny reveals to Stacey that Jack is only his stepfather and that his real father, pilot Daniel Sr., died in a plane crash when Danny was 6.
 After confessing that he feels he is not good enough in Jack's eyes and acknowledging his stepfather's good qualities, Stacey helps Danny consider that the two could try to find common ground.

 Danny sneaks himself and Ryan into the Jeep loaned to Jack, who volunteered to bring a replacement two-way transmitter to the community center, to go look for Laura with him.
 Just after Bob drives Jenny and Laura over to the destroyed house to search for Jack, Danny and Ryan, the Jeep arrives in the driveway and the family is reunited.
 Three tornadoes then touch down nearby, forcing them to try to escape in their vehicles.
-The twister that trails behind them lifts a car carrying a family who lived near the Hatches attempting to outrun it, destroys buildings in its path and hurls a large tree branch into the Jeep's windshield, knocking Jack unconscious and prompting Danny to take over driving them out of the storm's path.
+The twister that trails behind them lifts a car belonging to a family from the Hatches’ neighborhood who attempted to outrun it, destroys buildings in its path and hurls a large tree branch into the Jeep's windshield, knocking Jack unconscious and prompting Danny to take over driving them out of the storm's path.
 The Hatches, along with Bob and Jenny, reach an overpass, where the twister blows out the Jeep's back window and nearly sucks Danny out before it dissipates.
 As they walk out from under the overpass just as the sun rises on a clear day after the storm passes, Jack admits he is proud of Danny.